 Would you like to generate more high quality financial planning referrals?

+Let me share the experience of Dan.
 Dan is a financial planner whose primary business goal was to build his practice and increase the number of clients he serves.

 However, the process of finding and bringing on new clients was far slower than he would have liked.
 One of the ways his frustration was showing up is that he was suffering from what is called ‘shiny object syndrome’.
+Something I could definitely relate to.

 When we began working together I immediately noticed that he seemed to change what he was doing every week.